 - Flip and cook for 30 to 40 secs again on low heat.

-- When done, flip over, sprinkle 2 tablespoon finely chopped onions, fold the dosa over and serve hot.
+- When done, flip over, sprinkle 2 tbsp finely chopped onions, fold the dosa over and serve hot.

 More Moong Recipes